Muriel Dodd

 Muriel Dodd (31 May 1891 – 21 December 1976) was an English amateur golfer.
 She held the British and Canadian titles in 1913.

+Career

-Dodd was the winner of the 1913 British Ladies Amateur held at the Royal Lytham & St Annes Golf Club, taking the title from Gladys Ravenscroft.
+Dodd had much success at leading international amateur tournaments in 1913.
+That year Dodd was the winner of the British Ladies Amateur held at the Royal Lytham & St Annes Golf Club, taking the title from Gladys Ravenscroft.
 She also won the Canadian Women's Amateur in 1913.
-In 1913 U.S. Women's Amateur in Wilmington, Delaware, she lost to Gladys Ravenscroft in the semi-finals.
+At the 1913 U.S. Women's Amateur in Wilmington, Delaware, she lost to Gladys Ravenscroft in the semi-finals.

+Personal life

 Dodd married Lieutenant Allan Macbeth at All Soul's Church in London in May 1916.
 She died in Surrey in December 1976 at the age of 85.